manju-priyaa/key_value_datastore/README.md

 print(data.read())
 ```
 #### 5.2.
 Deleting a Value
-To delete a value, you should create an object of the class DataStore with your key
+To delete a value, you should create an object of the class DataStore with your key.
 Call the delete function from the object.
 ```
 data = DataStore(key='key1')